yiar/Jazzcode/README.md

 ## Why was Jazzcode made?

 A challenge to innovate a user authentication interaction from a school course in Mobile computing.
-The scope wasn't that big, so we didn't have time to make the package modular so other apps could use it.

-The course also had a big focus in generating different ideas, iterating, not just make the application.
-Our process of generating and presenting these ideas can be read about in the /process folder.

 A few different options were available in the course.
 We choose this combination:

 Challenge: Digital Authentication and Access
 Approach: Design for the Real World (aka. actually making an app that works, even if very limited functionality)

+The scope wasn't that big, so we didn't have time to make the package modular so other apps could use it.
+The long-term idea was for the authentication method to be able to be used in multiple apps, perhaps music apps that musicians regularly use.
+To demonstrate Jazzcode we made a simple example app idea it could be applied to which would let a musician store private lyrics they're working on.

+The course also had a big focus in generating different ideas, iterating, not just make the application.
+Our process of generating and presenting these ideas can be read about in the /process folder.

 # Installation, so you can try the application